roushanp/iitk-coin/README.md

 7. Only Super Admin is allowed to award coins to any user.
 Personal account of GenSec, Associate Heads, and Coordinators of different clubs and socities will be freezed.
 8. There is 33% tax on inter batch transfer, and 2% tax on intra batch transfer.
 No tax will be imposed on any transfer from admin, and super admin.
 9. Users in "Rest" category, must participate in atleast '1' event to get/transfer coins.
+10. GenSec and AHs can post the items that can be redeemed, which will get stored in a table RedeemItem.
+11. Students can post redeem request, which will get stored in a table RedeemPending.
+Once a request get processed, the corresponding row will be deleted.
+For each request posted, item left will decrease by 1.
+12. Only GenSec and AHs can accept or reject requests. if the request is accepted, coins will get deducted from the student wallet, and if rejected corresponding value of item left will increase by 1.